 801. International organizations and regimes.

 803. State and local government.

 805. Political campaigns.

 808. American foreign policy.

 810. Gender and politics in the United States.

 Research Paper Topics About Media

-The Media which is broadcasted publicly is known as mass media – television, radio, film, magazines, newspapers and so on.
-As our society is a largely diverse, media industries rely on the study of cultural trends and patterns.
+The Media which is broadcasted publicly is known as mass media – television, radio, film, magazines, newspapers, and so on.
+As our society is largely diverse, media industries rely on the study of cultural trends and patterns.
 The subject covers general media topics and specific categories as well.